 On a Riemannian manifold there is a unique torsion-free connection on the tangent bundle preserving the metric.
 Known as the {\em Levi Civita\/} connection, it is the basis for doing calculus and understanding the geometry on such a manifold.
 On a symplectic manifold, there is no preferred connection.
 Instead, there are many {\em symplectic connections\/}, torsion-free connections preserving the symplectic form.
 Choosing one defines what is known as a {\em Fedosov manifold\/}~\cite{GRS}.

 On a conformal manifold there is no preferred connection on the tangent bundle: each metric in the conformal class gives rise to its own Levi-Civita connection.
 Instead, a conformal structure induces a canonically defined {\em Cartan connection\/}~\cite[\S1.6.7]{CS}.
-It is the basic object in conformal differential geometry, can be regarded as a connection on an auxiliary vector bundle~\cite{BEG}, and whose curvature provides the first conformal invariant.
+It is the fundamental object in conformal differential geometry and can be regarded as a connection on an auxiliary vector bundle~\cite{BEG}.
+Its curvature provides the basic conformal invariant.

 On a {\em projective\/} manifold~\cite[\S4.1.5]{CS}, there is an equivalence class of torsion-free connections on the tangent bundle.
 Again, it is the Cartan connection, built from these affine connections, which may equivalently be regarded~\cite{BEG} as a connection on some auxiliary vector bundle and whose curvature is the basic projective invariant.